vahidAK/PatMat/README.md

 rm StrandSeq_Bams/out_temp.bam
 ```
 #### QC of strand-seq bams using Ashleys
-We use ashleys-qc to determine low-quality data and will only use high-quality data for downstream analysis.
+After processing and aligning all the strand-seq fastq files, you need to use ashleys-qc to determine low-quality data and will only use high-quality data for downstream analysis.
 ```
 conda activate ashleys_patmat-wf
 mkdir ashleys_pass